 Stream: Artificial Intelligence

-Since January 2014, Blake has been an Assistant Professor at the University of Toronto in the Department of Biological Sciences (Scarborough) with a cross-appointment to the Department of Cell and Systems Biology.
-His laboratory explores the neurobiology of learning and memory from a computational perspective, with the ultimate goal of “cracking” the learning algorithms of the brain.
-In 2016, he became an Associate Fellow of the Canadian Institute for Advanced Research in the Learning in Machines and Brains Program.
-From October 2011 to December 2013, he was a Banting Postdoctoral Fellow in the laboratory of Dr. Paul Frankland at SickKids Hospital, where he studied the impact of memory consolidation on statistical learning.
-From 2007 to 2010, he had a Welcome Trust studentship, and completed his Doctorate at the University of Oxford in the Department of Pharmacology with Dr. Colin Akerman, where he explored visual plasticity in early life.
-He also did his Master’s at the University of Oxford in the Department of Physiology, Anatomy and Genetics with Dr. Ole Paulsen, studying voltage bistability in neocortical dendrites.
-Before his graduate studies, he worked as a programmer and research analyst in magnetic resonance imaging at the Centre for Addiction and Mental Health and Sunnybrook Hospital from 2004-2006.
-He is originally from Toronto, where he received his Bachelors degree in Cognitive Science and Artificial Intelligence from the University of Toronto in 2004.
+Blake Richards is an Assistant Professor in the School of Computer Science and the Montreal Neurological Institute at McGill University and a Core Faculty Member at Mila.
+From 2014 to July 2019 he was an Assistant Professor at the University of Toronto in the Department of Biological Sciences (Scarborough) with a cross-appointment to the Department of Cell and Systems Biology and a Faculty Affiliation at the Vector Institute.
+He was the 2019 Canadian Association for Neuroscience Young Investigator Award Recipient, and one of 29 Canadian Institute for Advanced Research (CIFAR) Canada AI Chairs announced in 2018.
+He is also a Fellow of the CIFAR Learning in Machines and Brains Program, and a Lab Scientist with the Creative Destruction Lab.
+From October 2011 to December 2013, Dr. Richards was a Banting Postdoctoral Fellow in the laboratory of Dr. Paul Frankland at SickKids Hospital, where he studied memory consolidation and neural plasticity.
+From 2007 to 2010, he was a Welcome Trust 4-year PhD student at the University of Oxford in the Department of Pharmacology with Dr. Colin Akerman, where he explored synaptic plasticity in Xenopus laevis embryos.
+During the MSc component of the program he worked with Dr. Wyeth Bair and Dr. Ole Paulsen, studying computational models of visual processing and voltage bistability in neocortical dendrites.
+Before his graduate studies, he worked as a programmer and research analyst in magnetic resonance imaging at the Centre for Addiction and Mental Health from 2004-2006.
+Dr. Richards received his Bachelors degree in Cognitive Science and Artificial Intelligence from the University of Toronto in 2004.